igor-rodrigues-ss/validathon/README.md

 #### Create your own validation

 - For create your own validation you need use two resources:
     - Use and respect the IValidation Interface.
+[Validation Interface](#validation-interface).
     - Use de AbsentFieldValidation decorator.
+[Absent Field Validation](#absent-field-validation).

 ```python
 from validathon.validations.ivalidation import IValidation